Discover Albania : Religions

 Protestants

 In Albania, some 10,000 people belong to 190 evangelical Protestant churches and movements.
 The presence of Reformed Christians in the country dates back to the mid-19th century, with the arrival of British missionaries and the founding of the first evangelical church in Korça in 1890.
-Having disappeared during the communist period, Protestantism re-established itself with the arrival of new missionaries, mainly from the United States.
+Having disappeared during the communist period, Protestantism re-established itself with the arrival of new American missionaries.
 Conversions were encouraged by educational initiatives and a certain closeness to Islam, notably the condemnation of sacred images and the centrality of the Book.
 Operating independently, the various Protestant organizations have for the most part been grouped together since 1892 within the Albanian Evangelical Alliance (VUSh).
 Since 2011, this has been the fifth religious entity recognized by the Albanian state.

 Baha'is